 Inflexibility.
 We may be freed from the tyranny of choice, but quad play packages offer far less flexibility than negotiating each package separately to suit our needs.

-It may be impossible to acquire certain TV channels without adopting the most expensive package, for instance, or to get cheap broadband without an expensive landline.
+It may be impossible to acquire certain TV channels without adopting the most expensive package, for instance, or to get cheaper broadband without an expensive landline.

 Results may vary.
 It’s rare to find a firm which is equally proficient in every aspect of its business.